Bubbles and Missions in Casllwchwr

 A mission is an activity that the children access independently.
 There is more than one mission from children to choose from.
 The expectation during missions is that children work independently, take their time and complete their work to a high standard.
 Missions are often enhanced with QR codes, or further explanations that give children a deeper knowledge and understanding of the skill they are developing.

-Foundation Phase- making snowmen biscuits and writing instructions, data handling to find favourite Christmas song, designing wrapping paper, programming the bee bot to collet the presents, designing Christmas cards and calendars.
+Foundation Phase- making snowmen biscuits and writing instructions; data handling to find favourite Christmas song; designing wrapping paper; programming the Bee-Bot to collect the presents; designing Christmas cards and calendars.

 Our story so far